 Montefalco Rosso is a typical Umbrian wine with great versatility, which can match the complexity of a great wine with freshness and drinkability.
-It’s made mostly from the grapes of Sangiovese with a small percentage of Sagrantino, Merlot and Colorino.

 A wine obtained exclusively by grapes from the authochthonous vine of Trebbiano Spoletino, a wine of great elegance, seasonings and evolutionary capacity.